ckrueger2/aou_sc_predixcan/README.md

 ```
 nohup bash ~/aou_sc_predixcan/run_multi_scpredixcan.sh &
 ```
-*be sure to make and upload a run_multi_scpredixcan.sh of your own, changing the flags (and paths) as necessary*
+*Note: be sure to make and upload a run_multi_scpredixcan.sh of your own, changing the flags (and paths) as necessary*
 ***